 Open = 4.5+ A = 4.0 B1 = 3.5 B2 = 3.0 C = 2.5 and below

 Initial Ladder position will be based on previous year's results for returning players and USTA “NTRP” self-rating for new players.
 The Coordinators will make final decisions on placement.
 New players and those who sign up after the season begins (May 1) will be placed at the bottom of their division.
 If you are unhappy with your initial divisional placement, you can request to be switched to a higher or lower division.
 Before you can make this request, you must play at least 3 matches inside of your division with lopsided scores.
 The coordinators also reserve the right to move a player, without their request, who is obviously in the wrong division.
 You move up and down the ladder based on your results as shown:

 NEW UPDATE: To encourage play and create matches with new people, the league is implementing a new rule.
-Each month players will be put in groups of six (subject to change based on the total number of players in the division).
+Each month players will be put in groups (subject to change based on the total number of players in the division).
 Each player must play at least two of the people in that group within the month.
 At the beginning of each month your new group will be announced.
 This rule is to attempt to help with the biggest complaint that we have each year, that people struggle with scheduling matches.